Firepower (album): Reception

 Firepower received generally positive reviews from music critics.
-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 77 based on 11 reviews, indicating "generally favorable reviews".
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 77 based on 11 reviews, indicating "generally favourable reviews".
 At AnyDecentMusic?, that collates critical reviews from more than 50 media sources, the album scored 7.1 points out of 10, based on 10 reviews.
 The album made several publications' lists of best albums and top metal albums of 2018.

-William Nesbitt of PopMatters wrote "Firepower welcomes fans of previous Priest records, but it also sounds modern.
+William Nesbitt of PopMatters wrote, "Firepower welcomes fans of previous Priest records, but it also sounds modern.
 That's not surprising given that the band used two producers for the album...
 It's not the nuclear assault of Painkiller, a touchstone for many Priest fans, or the late-day resurrection of Redeemer of Souls, but Firepower proves Judas Priest still pack some heavy artillery and can still hit the target even if not every shot is a bullseye."
-Rich Davenport of Record Collector noted " Flamethrower is a weaker moment, somewhat generic in parts, but the overall quality of writing and performance stays high, from Rob Halford's commanding range and presence to the agile Tipton/ Faulkner guitar team's riffing and lead work, the whole band sounding like they've still got something to prove."
-Josh Gray of Clash stated "... as far as I can tell, Judas Priest just woke up one morning and suddenly remembered how to be the greatest heavy metal band on the planet again.
-Though it is far too early to start talking about this as one of their finest records, I have no doubt that 'Firepower' could slip through a wormhole in time to stand in the mighty presence of 'British Steel' and 'Screaming For Vengeance' and feel no shame.
+Rich Davenport of Record Collector noted, "'Flamethrower' is a weaker moment, somewhat generic in parts, but the overall quality of writing and performance stays high, from Rob Halford's commanding range and presence to the agile Tipton/ Faulkner guitar team's riffing and lead work, the whole band sounding like they've still got something to prove."
+Josh Gray of Clash stated, "...as far as I can tell, Judas Priest just woke up one morning and suddenly remembered how to be the greatest heavy metal band on the planet again.
+Though it is far too early to start talking about this as one of their finest records, I have no doubt that Firepower could slip through a wormhole in time to stand in the mighty presence of British Steel and Screaming For Vengeance and feel no shame.
 Thom Jurek of AllMusic added "Closing in on their 50th anniversary, Judas Priest still possess the musical rigor, showmanship, and force that make other bands bow down.
-FIREPOWER smokes."
-Michael Hann of The Guardian wrote "Firepower's success depends on the songwriting, though, and that's pretty strong...
+Firepower smokes."
+Michael Hann of The Guardian wrote "Firepowers success depends on the songwriting, though, and that's pretty strong...
 Of course, Firepower could never sound as revolutionary as Priest did when they were codifying metal 40 years ago, but it's often excellent."

 In December 2017, Firepower was listed by Ultimate Guitar as one of the "Top 25 Most Anticipated Albums of 2018", alongside expected albums by bands like A Perfect Circle, Megadeth, Testament, Alice in Chains, Guns N' Roses, Muse and The Offspring.